samiaab1990/samiaab1990/README.md

 ✨ SQL Development

-✨ Being unable to figure out what to learn next
+✨ Figuring out what to learn next